Mahler's problem and Turyn polynomials

 We establish an expression for the limiting value of $M(F_{p,\round{\alpha p}})/\sqrt{p}$ as $p\to\infty$ for any fixed value of $\alpha$ in $[0,1]$, and similarly for $\dbars{F_{p,\round{\alpha p}}}_q/\sqrt{p}$ for any $q>0$: see Theorem~\ref{thmTuryn}.
 This statement is proved in Section~\ref{secProofThm} using the approach of \cite{KLM23}.
-Further, we show that these asymptotic values for the Turyn polynomials are undisturbed by a small alteration to create companion Littlewood polynomials, in connection with Mahler's problem: see Corollary~\ref{corTuryn} in Section~\ref{secRandProc}.
+Further, we show that these asymptotic values for the Turyn polynomials are undisturbed by a small alteration to create companion Littlewood polynomials, in connection the problems of Mahler and Newman: see Corollary~\ref{corTuryn} in Section~\ref{secRandProc}.
 This statement is proved in Section~\ref{secProofCor}.
 Section~\ref{secCalculations} describes a number of computations for estimating these limiting values.
 In particular, we obtain the estimate \eqref{eqnTurynMeas} for the Turyn polynomials when $t=\round{p/4}$, and for the Fekete polynomials we find the limiting value is approximately $0.740$, which is close to the value \eqref{eqnKLM} from \cite{KLM23}.
+The same section also summarizes some calculations with the $L_1$ and $L_3$ norms, and obtains \eqref{eqnTurynL1}.
 Finally, Section~\ref{secFuture} briefly indicates some potential directions for future work regarding a promising family of generalized Turyn polynomials.